8th Jun, 2020

 What is perspective?

-A perspective is an attitude or an approach towards how one sees or thinks.
-It is also about an individual's ability to look at things which are also called a point of view.
+A perspective is an attitude or an approach toward how one sees or thinks.
+It is also about an individual's ability to look at things which is also called a point of view.
 Naturally, when someone looks at something, they perceive it based on their experience, beliefs, morals, values, and so on.
 It is an interesting study to put something on the table and let people get a perspective out of it.

 We did storytelling on Agility Thinking WhatsApp groups and asked people to get a perspective.
 Below is a good read on that.

-But the son’s did not know anything outside of the Oldman’s recipe.
+But the sons did not know anything outside of the Oldman’s recipe.
 Just like any experienced businessman does, the Oldman decided to send his sons off to work outside the town and come back after 5 years.
 Five years were up and they all came back.

 Now when they wanted to cook their father’s basic recipe, they have three different ways of cooking them now.
 They didn’t know what the original recipe was.
 The Oldman asked them to cook the recipe in their own way and present it to him.
 They cooked and presented it to the old man.
 He tasted them all and they all tasted good but it wasn’t the original recipe at all.